 - It's so important to have strong personal boundaries and be able to tell people what they are.
 Boundaries can be physical but they can also be emotional. - What are some examples of someone saying or doing something that crosses your personal boundaries? - Everyone has a right to express their feelings/needs/ expectations.
 What can you say to communicate how you want to be treated by others?
-What can you say and do to communicate your personal boundaries? - How do you know when playing or teasing crosses the line and is no longer fun?
+What can you say and do to communicate your personal boundaries?
+How do you know when playing or teasing crosses the line and is no longer - How do you know when playing or teasing crosse fun?